Please note this post may contain affiliate links.

 - Raw cashews: Cashews are used to create a creamy and silky texture in the sauce.
 They are also rich in healthy fats, vitamins, and minerals.

-- Olive Oil: Olive oil is used to thin out the sauce and make it even smoother.
+- Olive Oil: Olive oil is used to thin out the sauce and make it smoother.

-- Lemon: Fresh lemon juice provides a tangy flavor to the sauce and helps to balance out the richness of the avocado.
+- Lemon: Fresh lemon juice provides a tangy flavor to the sauce and helps balance out the avocado’s richness.

 What you’ll need to make Avocado Pasta

-To make this creamy pasta, you’ll need a high-speed blender (I love my Nutribullet Pro) plus a few fresh ingredients and pantry staples.
-Luckily, there are also plenty of substitution options (listed further below) that still make this recipe taste great!
+To make this creamy pasta, you’ll need a high-speed blender (I love my Nutribullet Pro), fresh ingredients, and pantry staples.
+Luckily, plenty of substitution options (listed further below) still make this recipe taste great!
 However, if you’re off to the store, here’s a shopping list:

 - Avocado